AincradOT/platform/docs/runbooks/index.md

 ## Related Documentation

-For detailed terraform configuration, see the READMEs in the [platform/](../../platform/) directory.
+For detailed terraform configuration, see the [Platform Code](../platform/README.md) section.